-If you have viewed a property and registered an interest to make an application, please download and complete an application form.
+If you have viewed a property and registered an interest to make an application, please download an application form to your desktop to complete.
 An application form is required for each tenant and guarantor.
-Application forms should be submitted along with photographic ID and 2 proofs of residence of your current address.
+The signed application forms should be submitted to our office along with photographic ID and 2 proofs of residence of your current address.

 INITIAL RESERVATION REQUIREMENTS